Image Stitching Steps

 Stitching The Images

 In one or a few clicks, launch the stitching of the images.
 The software will assemble all the pictures into the panoramic image by creating control points.
-Control points are created when the software finds pixels that are similar in two or several pictures.
+Control points are automatically generated by the software when it finds pixels that are identical in two or several pictures.
 It links these pixels by a control point.

 When that work is done, you will have a good preview of the final panorama.
 The software will also inform you about the quality of the stitching.